 - Prefer the bold lines of a Sharpie?
 You do you.

 - Want to use a digital device and project it for the whole team to see?
 Sounds like one productive game of Pictionary to me.
+Tools like Milanote can help with storyboarding and sharing across teams.

 Just choose whatever you like the best.